mvisonneau/gitlab-ci-pipelines-exporter/README.md

 `gitlab-ci-pipelines-exporter` allows you to monitor your [GitLab CI pipelines](https://docs.gitlab.com/ee/ci/pipelines.html) with [Prometheus](https://prometheus.io/) or any monitoring solution supporting the [OpenMetrics](https://github.com/OpenObservability/OpenMetrics) format.

-You can find more information [on GitLab docs](https://docs.gitlab.com/ee/ci/pipelines/pipeline_efficiency.html#pipeline-monitoring) on how it takes part improving your pipeline efficiency.
+You can find more information [on GitLab docs](https://docs.gitlab.com/ee/ci/pipelines/pipeline_efficiency.html#pipeline-monitoring) about how it takes part improving your pipeline efficiency.

 ## TL:DR